mqanneh/mail-login/README.md

 ## Introduction

-This module enables users to login by email address with the minimal configurations.
+This module enables users to login by email address with minimal configuration.

  * For a full description of the module visit: [https://www.drupal.org/project/mail_login](https://www.drupal.org/project/mail_login)